Peter Zalmayev: Kazakhstan, Central Asia and Other Post-Soviet States

+According to The New York Times, Zalmayev admitted receiving $100,000 from Kremlin insiders as part of a 2011 smear campaign against Russian dissident Ashot Egiazaryan, who was then seeking political asylum in the United States.

 Russo-Ukrainian hybrid war

-Following Russia's annexation of the Crimean peninsula, Zalmayev has provided regular commentary on the Russo-Ukrainian hybrid war, in various international broadcast media, including CNN, BBC and Al Jazeera.
+Since Russia's annexation of the Crimean peninsula, Zalmayev has provided regular commentary on the Russo-Ukrainian hybrid war, in various international broadcast media, including CNN, BBC and Al Jazeera.
 Zalmayev is also a regular contributor to Al Jazeera's website.

 In June - July 2014, Zalmayev appeared in leading Ukrainian broadcast media, including the country's main political talk show, Shuster LIVE with Savik Shuster, where he urged Ukraine's government to devise a broad international media campaign to help Ukraine in the face of Moscow's aggression.
 Zalmayev also gave interviews to Ukraine's media resources as Hromadske TV, VESTI Radio, and the 1+1 channel.
 He is also often a contributor to The Odessa Review.